Wikipedia: a tool for historians?

 - Claude GAUVARD, Jean-François SIRINELLI, Dictionnaire de l’historien, Presses Universitaire de France, Paris, 2015. [↩]

-- Here are some references to find out more about the historian profession: Marc BLOCH, Apologie pour l’histoire ou Métier d’historien, Armand Colin, Paris, 1993.
+- The following provide further information on the profession of historians: Marc BLOCH, Apologie pour l’histoire ou Métier d’historien, Armand Colin, Paris, 1993.
 François CADIOU, Clarisse COULOMB, Anne LEMONDE, Yves SANTAMARIA, Comment se fait l’histoire, pratiques et enjeux, La Découverte, 2e édition, Paris, 2011.
 Michel de CERTEAU, L’écriture de l’histoire, Gallimard, Paris, 1975. [↩]

 - Vincent COQUAZ, “Comment la bande de Soral infiltre Wikipedia“, arretsurimage.net, 1st September 2015 and Robin D’ANGELO and Mathieu MOLARD, Le système Soral, enquête sur un facho business, edition Calmann-Levy, Paris, 2015 – see particularly “Une “cellule Wikipédia” pour modifier l’encyclopédie”, p.
 87-90. [↩]

-- This model is today the subject of intense criticism from researchers who denounce the costs of subscriptions to journals owned by a limited number of publishers as well as the relevance and real interest of the evaluation protocol these journals impose.
-Moreover, access to open access digital journals represents an alternative.
-See also the article by Olivier Ertzscheid, teacher-researcher in Information and Communication Sciences: Olivier ERTZSCHEID, “Pourquoi je ne publie(rai) plus (jamais) dans des revues scientifiques“, Affordance.info, May 17th 2016. [↩]
+- This model is today the subject of intense criticism from researchers, who criticize the costs of subscriptions to journals owned by a limited number of publishers as well as the relevance and real usefulness of the review protocol these journals impose.
+Moreover, access to digital journals published in open access represents an alternative.
+See also the article by Olivier Ertzscheid, lecturer/researcher in Information and Communication Sciences: Olivier ERTZSCHEID, “Pourquoi je ne publie(rai) plus (jamais) dans des revues scientifiques“, Affordance.info, May 17th 2016. [↩]

 - Bernard LAHIRE, Pour la sociologie, Et pour en finir avec une prétendue “culture de l’excuse”, La Découverte, Paris, 2016. [↩]

-- We may particularly cite “e-penser” (physical and natural sciences), “Nota Bene” (history), “Temps Mort” (archaeology), “Hygiene Mentale” and “La Tronche en Biais” (‘zététique’ and scepticism), etc. [↩]
+- Particularly noteworthy are “e-penser” (physical and natural sciences), “Nota Bene” (history), “Temps Mort” (archaeology), “Hygiene Mentale” and “La Tronche en Biais” (“zététique” and scepticism), etc. [↩]